-Approved by lecturer If it is instructed in the assessment brief that AI tool(s) is permitted or requested with appropriate acknowledgement; For revision & learning If AI is used to help generate practice quiz or exam questions for self-testing; If AI is used to create a summary of a topic being assessed, and the student uses the summary to practise critically evaluating its accuracy based on their knowledge of the subject; If AI is used to simulate realistic scenarios for student to practise knowledge of the subject and test hypothesis in controlled environments; If AI is used to generate synthetic data that closely resembles real-world data, for students to practise knowledge of the subjects when the access to large and diverse databases is limited or restricted;
+, , as a second of the second of Approved by lecturer If it is instructed in the assessment brief that the use of AI tool(s) is permitted or requested with appropriate acknowledgement; For revision & If AI tool(s) are used to help generate practice quiz or exam questions for self-testing; If AI tool(s) are used to create a summary of a topic being assessed, and the student uses the summary to practise critically evaluating its accuracy based on their knowledge of the subject; If AI tool(s) are used to simulate realistic scenarios for student to learning If Al tool(s) are used to simulate realistic scenarios for student to practise knowledge of the subject and test hypothesis in controlled environments; If Al tool(s) are used to generate synthetic data that closely resembles real-world data, for students to practise knowledge of the subjects when the access to large and diverse databases is limited or restricted;

-If the student uses AI alongside other study strategies to assist learning and revising the subject content; If students use AI to learn reflection skills.
+If the student uses AI tool(s) alongside other study strategies to assist learning and revising the subject content; If students use AI tool(s) to learn reflection skills.
 They reflect on inputs and outputs, annotate, and then develop their own work.
-If students use AI to learn evaluation for example if the output explains a concept step by step or produces an example essay, students then enhance the output by considering the order of steps and re-thinking the depth of their knowledge about the topic and/or critiquing and improving an essay.
-Subject to the guidelines set in the assessment rubrics, the student may have the option to utilise AI to enhance writing or use it as a copyediting tool.
-It is important that the student uses AI output only to refine their writing and to make edits, such as for: Grammar and spelling check; For refining the Style and tone suggestions; writing Clarity and coherence improvement; Vocabulary suggestions; Plagiarism detection; Proofreading assistance; Marking their own assessments using the rubrics; If referenced and • If the AI generated material is appropriately acknowledged using APA Style 7 th edition (See section 3 for details); acknowledged If any generated images, audio files and/or codes are used, the copyright details for the generator are checked and referenced appropriately; If the student uses AI tools to generate writing prompts on various topics to help practise their writing skills and improve the use of vocabulary; If the student interacts with chatbots that use AI to have conversations in English for the purpose of practising listening and speaking skills; For ELICOS students If the student uses the AI-based speech recognition tools to analyse and provide feedback on pronunciation to improve their spoken English skills; If the student uses AI -driven text-to-speech tools to improve their listening skills by converting written English into spoken words, allowing for practice in comprehension and pronunciation; If the student uses the AI to analyse written texts and provide feedback on vocabulary usage, sentence structure, coherence, and other aspects of writing, aiding students in their writing development;
+If students use AI tool(s) to learn evaluation for example if the output explains a concept step by step or produces an example essay, students then enhance the output by considering the order of steps and re- thinking the depth of their knowledge about the topic and/or critiquing and improving an essay.
+Subject to the guidelines set in the assessment rubrics, the student may have the option to utilise AI tool(s) to enhance writing or use it as a copyediting tool.
+It is important that the student uses AI generated output only to refine their writing and to make edits, such as for: Grammar and spelling check; For refining the writing Style and tone suggestions; Clarity and coherence improvement; Vocabulary suggestions; Plagiarism detection; Proofreading assistance; Marking their own assessments using the rubrics; If referenced and acknowledged If the AI generated material is appropriately acknowledged using APA Style 7th edition (See Section 3 for details); If any generated images, audio files and/or codes are used, the copyright details for the generator are checked and referenced appropriately; If the student uses AI tool(s) to generate writing prompts on various topics to help practise their writing skills and improve the use of vocabulary; If the student interacts with chatbots that use AI to have conversations in English for the purpose of practising listening and speaking skills; For ELICOS students If the student uses the AI-based speech recognition tools to analyse and provide feedback on pronunciation to improve their spoken English skills; If the student uses AI-driven text-to-speech tools to improve their listening skills by converting written English into spoken words, allowing for practice in comprehension and pronunciation; If the student uses the AI tool(s) to analyse written texts and provide feedback on vocabulary usage, sentence structure, coherence, and other aspects of writing, aiding students in their writing development;

-If the student uses AI to administer language proficiency mock tests, providing objective evaluation and feedback on their English language abilities.
+• If the student uses AI tool(s) to administer language proficiency mock tests, providing objective evaluation and feedback on their English language abilities.